ENux-Distro/ENux/README.md

 - Debian base for stability
 - Bedrock Linux integration for cross-distro package support
 - Unified enux package manager for beginners
 - Lightweight XFCE desktop for performance

+## Difference between ENux 1.0 and ENux 2.0

+ENux 1.0 used to be a 3 step installer, you run Calamares, then ENux Finaliser Phase 1, then ENux Finaliser Phase 2.
+But on ENux 2.0, Calamares wget's Bedrock Linux and installs (*--hijacks* it), and there is only a single Finaliser which *brl fetch*es the stratas

 ## Hardware Requirements

 **Minimum:**
 - CPU: 64-bit processor
 - RAM: 3 GB
-- Storage: 17 GB
+- Storage: 20 GB

 **Recommended:**
 - CPU: Dual-core
 - RAM: 5 GB
-- Storage: 30 GB
+- Storage: 33 GB

 **High-end:**
 - CPU: Quad-core